-2. Subsections (a)(2) and (3) conform to the language of Article 2A, clarifying as in Article 2A, that actions as well as communications can signify acceptance.
+- 1. Subsections (a)(2) and (3) conform to the language of Article 2A, clarifying as in Article 2A, that actions as well as communications can signify acceptance.
 This section does not adopt existing Article 2 provisions relating to actions inconsistent with the party's ownership since, as in Article 2A, there is a split between performance and retention of ownership in many cases.
-That split indicates that, as in 2A, the ownership standard is not relevant to use of information assets and other performance relevant here.

-3. Subsection (a)(4) and (5) focus on two circumstances significant in reference to information and that raises issues different from cases involving goods.
+That split indicates that, as in 2A, the ownership standard is not relevant to use of information assets and other performance relevant here. - 2.
+Subsection (a)(4) and (5) focus on two circumstances significant in reference to information and that raises issues different from cases involving goods.
 In (a)(4), the key fact is that it would be inequitable or impossible to reject the data or information having received and commingled the material.
 The receiving party can exercise rights in the event of breach, but rejection is simply not a helpful paradigm.
 Recall that a rejecting licensee must return or to keep the digital information available for return to the licensor.
-Commingling does not refer only to placing the information into a common mass from which they are indistinguishable; it also includes cases in which software is integrated into a database or knowledge base that they cannot be separated from.
-Commingling is significant because it precludes return of the rejected property.

-4. The second situation (a)(5) involves use or exploitation of the value of the material by the licensee.
+Commingling does not refer only to placing the information into a common mass from which they are indistinguishable; it also includes cases in which software is integrated into a complex system in a way that renders removal and return impossible or where they are integrated into a database or knowledge base that they cannot be separated from.
+Commingling is significant because it precludes return of the rejected property. - 3.
+The second situation (a)(5) involves use or exploitation of the value of the material by the licensee.
 In information transactions, it is simply the case that in many instances, merely being exposed to the factual or other material transfers the significant value.
 Also, often, use of the information does the same.
 Again, rejection is not a useful paradigm.
 The recipient of the information can sue for damages for breach and, when breach is material, either collect back its paid up price or avoid paying a price that would otherwise be due..